Student Responsibility for Observing Policies

 Except for unforeseen scheduling and personnel circumstances, it is expected that each course will be offered during the period of this catalog.
 In some cases, a new course may be offered in the Summer Session prior to appearing in the General Catalog.
 Such a course would be described in the Summer Session website.

-The student is responsible for ensuring that he or she has satisfied all prerequisites, with a grade of C- or better, before registering for a given course.
+Students are responsible for ensuring that they have satisfied all prerequisites, with a grade of C- or better, before registering for a given course.
 Although some prerequisite enforcement is driven by the Web registration system, students should not assume they are eligible to enter a course without having taken the prerequisite just because the system allows them to register for the course.
 A student who has registered for a course without satisfying prerequisites or obtaining permission may be required by the instructor to withdraw from the course.
+If an instructor requires a student to withdraw from a course because a prerequisite is not satisfied, the student is responsible for doing so via Web4U or in person in the Registrar’s Office.
+All tuition, fees and withdrawal related deadlines apply.

 Credits and Credit Loads